Core+ Java Client

 The Table is a client-side object that contains a copy of all data from the server.
 The Barrage protocol replicates consistent updates to the client.
 The engine runs locally within the client, allowing table operations like where, sort, or update to execute outside the server, distributing workloads across multiple machines.

-You can also execute script code blocks on the worker using the executeCode method:
+You can also execute script code blocks on the worker using the executeCode method.
+After the script runs, retrieve its results using the method appropriate for your client:

 Cleanup